Jin Feibao

-Jin Feibao (金飞豹 (Jīn Feībào), born November 23, 1963) is a Chinese mountain climber.
-He has been described as "arguably modern China's greatest adventurer."
+Jin Feibao (金飞豹 (Jīn Feībào), born 23 November 1963) is a Chinese mountaineer.
+He has been described as "arguably modern China's greatest adventurer".
 A native from Kunming, Feibao has completed the Explorers Grand Slam, summiting the highest mountain in every continent and reaching both the North and South Poles in a record 18 months and 24 days.
 He has also trekked across the Sahara Desert and took part in the first Chinese expedition to cross Greenland from West to East.
 On top of his many explorations, he is also a celebrated stamp collector, having collected the Guinness Book of World Records largest Olympic stamp collection, and the largest collection of stamps featuring birds.

 His recent achievement is the Fairyland 100 Marathon, he successfully finished a big challenge - to run 100 marathons in 100 consecutive days in 100 beautiful countryside places in Yunnan, Southeast China.

 Explorers Grand Slam

-On May 14, 2006, Jin Feibao, along with his brother Jin Feibiao (金飞彪 (Jīn Feībiāo)), became the first brothers to summit Mount Everest together.
+On 14 May 2006, Jin Feibao, along with his brother Jin Feibiao (金飞彪 (Jīn Feībiāo)), became the first brothers to summit Mount Everest together.
 At the summit they flew the Chinese flag along with the Olympic flag to show their support of the upcoming 2008 Beijing Olympics.
 After summiting Everest, Feibao continued to climb the highest mountain in each of the seven continents as well as trek to the North and South Poles, raising the Olympic flag at each site.
-On December 8, 2007, summited Mount Aconcagua in South America becoming the fastest person to complete the Explorers Grand Slam in just under 19 months.
+On 8 December 2007, summited Mount Aconcagua in South America becoming the fastest person to complete the Explorers Grand Slam in just under 19 months.

 Exhibitions

 In 2004, in collaboration with American Gregg Millett, Feibao hosted the exhibition "1944: Colorful Kunming" which featured the oldest known color photographs ever taken in China, some 200 color slides taken by a US Army Lieutenant in World War II.
 The exhibition was an immediate hit.
 It was free to the public and over 300,000 people attended in the two weeks that it was on display.
 The exhibition put Feibao in the city spotlight, and he used the popularity of the exhibition to jump start his adventures and fulfill his passions.

-April 25, 2008: Organize “A hundred years of Olympic Games” – 2008 Kunming “Olympic Spirit” World collected Olympic stamps exhibition.
+25 April 2008: Organize "A hundred years of Olympic Games" – 2008 Kunming "Olympic Spirit" World collected Olympic stamps exhibition.

-July 20, 2008: Organize “A hundred years of Yunnan Baiyao Co., Polar expedition”—2008 “The first Chinese trekking through Greenland Icecap in North Pole” photo exhibition.
+20 July 2008: Organize "A hundred years of Yunnan Baiyao Co., Polar expedition"—2008 "The first Chinese trekking through Greenland Icecap in North Pole" photo exhibition.